Dakkers/boxley/README.md

 ```

 #### Options
-##### `-d`
+##### `--dup`
 Duplicate; if the group files being pushed already exist on Dropbox, then these files will have duplicate names.
-Equivalent to having the `paths.conf` overwrite setting set to false.
-If both -d and -o flags are entered, the one entered LAST will take priority, regardless of the `paths.conf` setting.
+Equivalent to having the `paths.json` overwrite setting set to false.

-##### `-o`
+##### `--ov`
 Overwrite; if the group files being pushed already exist on Dropbox, then these files will overwrite the existing versions.
-Equivalent to having the `paths.conf` overwrite setting set to true.
-If both -d and -o flags are entered, the one entered LAST will take priority, regardless of the `paths.conf` setting.
+Equivalent to having the `paths.json` overwrite setting set to true.

 ##### `-v`
 Verbose output; prints a message for every file that is pushed.

+## Testing
+py.test is required for running Boxley's tests.
+Tests **must** be run inside the `test/` directory due to a relative import.
+The tests can be run by simply running `py.test` inside the directory.

 ## Contributing
 Boxley, like all of us, has a few issues.
 These issues are put here on GitHub.
 If you feel as if you can fix any of those issues, feel free to submit a pull request!

 ## License
 GPL